jsa3qy/PoemPuzzles/README.md

 `./run_frontend.sh` to run the backend!

+if you get a bunch of errors try running `npm install` and then the run_frontend.sh script again

   To run frontend, run `npm start` from the frontend directory

 SOME ERRORS YOU MIGHT SEE: